simonbesnard1/gedidb/doc/user/index.rst

 .. _user:

 #################
-gediDB user guide
+gediDB User Guide
 #################

-This guide is an overview and explains the important features;
-details are found in :ref:`reference`.
+Welcome to the **gediDB User Guide**!
+This guide provides an overview of the core features of gediDB and walks you through getting started, fundamental concepts, and advanced usage.

 .. toctree::
-   :caption: Getting started
+   :caption: Getting Started
    :maxdepth: 1

    why-gedidb